 The Spaniard is a more than capable dribbler as well and can match the same with or without the ball.
 He has turned into the most important player in Athletic Bilbao’s scheme of things after Aritz Aduriz announced his retirement.
 He has since become the focal point of the team’s gameplay.

-Moving into our top five fastest footballers in the world, we have Dortmund’s wonderkid Erling Haaland, who has taken to professional football like a duck to water.
+Moving into our top five fastest football players in the world, we have Dortmund’s wonderkid Erling Haaland, who has taken to professional football like a duck to water.
 In 40 matches this season, Haaland has smashed 44 goals, surpassed only by Robert Lewandowski.

 His prolific goalscoring combined with his gigantic frame may lead one to consider the Norwegian to be a beast in the box.
-But, Haaland has proved himself to also be an athletic striker, while clocking up speeds of 33-35 kmph consistently and hitting a top speed of 36.04 kmph this season.
+But, Haaland has proved himself to also be an athletic striker, while clocking up speeds of 33-35 kmph consistently and hitting a top speed of 36.04 kmph in the 2020/21 season.